lucasmotta/dploy/README.md

 _Note that you can set multiple patterns separated by a empty space on the key of your object_

 ## Ignore include flag
-If you are using the **include** parameter on your `gploy.yaml`, you will note that those files will always be uploaded to the server, no matter if they were modified or not (because they aren't necessarily tracked by git).
+If you are using the **include** parameter on your `dploy.yaml`, you will note that those files will always be uploaded to the server, no matter if they were modified or not (because they aren't necessarily tracked by git).
-In order to avoid re-uploading those files all the time, there's a tag called `--ignore-include` that you can set when calling _GPLOY_.
+In order to avoid re-uploading those files all the time, there's a tag called `--ignore-include` that you can set when calling _DPLOY_.

 ```
-gploy stage --ignore-include
+dploy stage --ignore-include
 ```
 Or using a shortcut:

 ```
-gploy stage -i
+dploy stage -i
 ```

 ## Multiple environments
 Most of the times we have to work on different environments (dev, stage, production…).
-With _GPLOY_ is really easy to make multiple deploys using a single command.
-All you need to do is create different configurations on your `gploy.yaml` file, like this:
+With _DPLOY_ is really easy to make multiple deploys using a single command.
+All you need to do is create different configurations on your `dploy.yaml` file, like this:

 ```
 dev: